Thursday, August 7, 2014

 I don't understand!

 Suicide is the eighth leading cause of death in the United States, resulting in over 30,000 deaths per year recorded.
 This is clearly an underestimate of the true figure since many suicides are not recorded as such because of social stigma, financial considerations, and other factors.
-For as long as statistics about suicide have been collected in the United States there has been a very consistent strong association between suicide and 3 factors: age, gender, and race.
+For as long as statistics about suicide have been collected in the United States, there has been a very consistently strong association between suicide and 3 factors: age, gender, and race.
 Though women have many more suicide attempts than men, per attempt, a man is 4 times more likely to die than a woman.
 What is even more alarming is white males accounted for 73% of all suicides in the US in 1996.
 Overall, the United States suicide rate is overwhelmingly white, male, and older than age of 50.

 No comments: